 When it comes to open house food, dumping some pretzels into a bowl isn’t going to cut it.
-After all, every element of your open house provides an opportunity to earn potential clients—so don’t miss yours!
-To help you impress prospective buyers and send the right message with your open house food, we compiled 17 trendy and tasty open house food ideas that could actually help get your house sold!
+After all, every element of your open house is an opportunity to earn potential clients—so send the right message and impress prospective buyers and potential future sellers.
+Try out some of our favorite trendy and tasty open house food ideas that could actually help get your house sold!

-Just because you’re not serving alcohol doesn’t mean you can’t replicate the festive atmosphere that a well-mixed batch of cocktails adds to your open house.
-Mocktails generally taste just as good, and you won’t have to babysit the drinks table to keep curious kids away.
+It’s not just about the food.
+Boost that festive atmosphere with a batch of well-mixed cocktails, or maybe better yet, some trendy mocktails.
+Mocktails generally taste just as good and you don’t have to babysit the drinks table to keep curious kids or overindulgent adults away.
 Even better, the ingredients are generally very affordable.
-Just make sure to label them to tell guests that you’re serving mocktails and not the real deal!
+Just make sure to label them so guests know that you’re serving mocktails and not the real deal.

 Strawberry or Watermelon Margaritas

 Nothing says fun like a margarita, and adding sweet, fruity flavors makes everyone happy.
-Get the recipe for decadent watermelon margaritas from thekitchn.
-These taste amazing with or without the tequila, so just leave it out if you want to serve mocktails at your open house.
+Get the recipe for decadent watermelon margaritas from Kitchn.
+These taste amazing with or without the tequila, so just leave the booze out if you want to serve mocktails at your open house.
 Or try this recipe for sweet and tangy strawberry margaritas from the king of flavortown himself, Guy Fieri.

-If you want to go trendy, you could do worse than a Moscow Mule.
-This Mocktail Mule recipe from Plated brings all the gingery spiciness of the original without the vodka.
-It’s also easy fodder for topical political jokes if you can keep them lighthearted.
-The last thing you want to do is start a political argument at the drinks table.
-Get the recipe along with five more delicious mocktail recipes from Plated.
+If you want to go trendy, you could do worse than a Moscow mule.
+This mocktail mule recipe from The Mindful Mocktail brings all the gingery spiciness of the original without the vodka.
+Get the recipe, along with five more delicious mocktail recipes, here.

 Kiwi Mojito Mocktail

-If you want to go for a more tropical vibe, check out these fun and delicious Kiwi Mojito Mocktails.
+If you want to go for a more tropical vibe, check out these fun and delicious kiwi mojito mocktails.
 If you can’t find kiwis in season, swap them out for strawberries or raspberries.
 Get the kiwi recipe from Brit+Co here, along with more than a dozen other fun drink ideas.

 Trendy Ice Tea, Lemonade, or Fruit-infused Water